May 25 – September 4, 2023

 Reflection Fort serves as a catalyst for the imagination of children, and to inspire the rekindling of this ability in adults.
 Our team challenged ourselves to create a space using simple materials that can be transformed into something fantastical with the active input and participation of each visitor regardless of physical ability.

-Heartland Harvest Garden, Family Discovery Trail and the Lotus Pond
+Location: Heartland Harvest Garden and Family Discovery Trail

-Embrace your inner spirit of place and appreciate the natural landscape by taking a Powell Gardens’ self-guided Midwest Foraging Tour utilizing Garden Explorer.
-Learn how to identify select plants in nature, why they are foraged and fun facts along the way!
+Embrace the #MidwestSpiritOfPlace!
+Powell Gardens’ Midwest Foraging exhibition exemplifies and appreciates the natural landscape, focused on foragable plants.
+Take a self-guided Midwest Foraging Tour utilizing Garden Explorer.
+Use new blue plant tags to learn how to identify select plants in nature, why they are foraged, and fun facts along the way!
 This family friendly tour content was developed in collaboration with Powell Gardens’ expert Horticulture team.
-Click here to learn more.

-Be certain to stop by the Marketplace on your way home to pick up a commemorative plant patch and DIY foraging kit to apply what you learned on your own!
+Be certain to stop by the Marketplace on your way home to pick up a DIY foraging kit to apply what you learned on your own!